 The Communication Sciences and Disorders (CSD) Department offers a major and minor for undergraduate studies in communication sciences and disorders.
 Please review the program requirements and the course descriptions in the SXU Academic Catalog.

 The Communication Sciences and Disorders major is an undergraduate program leading to a broad-based bachelor's degree in human communication and its disorders.
 We strongly encouraged you to pursue a graduate degree in this field.
 We also offer you opportunities to observe and participate in a clinical practicum at the University's Ludden Speech and Language Clinic on campus.

-To qualify for a bachelor of arts degree in speech-language pathology, a student is required to satisfactorily complete the following courses:
+To qualify for a Bachelor of Arts degree in Communication Sciences and Disorders, you are required to satisfactorily complete the following courses:

-- One course covering language and communication across cultures, chosen from one of the following: ANTH/SOC 214; COMM 203; ENGL 241.
+- One course covering language and communication across cultures.

 - Clinical Methods (CSDI 310) and Clinical Practicum (CSDI 355) are available to students who qualify ("B" average in courses in the major).

 - Twenty-five hours of clinical observation.

 Electives may be taken in any areas of student interest.
 Students will be advised regarding basic biological and physical science, mathematics and social science coursework required for certification at the state and national levels.